mobiledgex/edge-cloud-doc/operator/product-overview/cloudlet-onboarding/scenario-1-openstack/openstack-tenant-deployment-options/index.md

 - DISK (GB): 20,40,80 or 160
 - GPU: 1 - Optional

-## Deployment Option B:</strong> <strong>Operator Onboards MobiledgeX Cloudlet via MobiledgeX Console
+## Deployment Option B: Operator Onboards MobiledgeX Cloudlet via MobiledgeX Console

 In this Deployment option, MobiledgeX software will be a tenant on an existing Operator OpenStack environment Operator will access MobiledgeX console, furnish cloudlet general and geographic information along with OpenStack tenant access credentials and create the cloudlets based on the instructions provided in MobiledgeX console.
 MobiledgeX will manage the cloudlets automatically henceforth.
 MobiledgeX will also manage required Firewall in OpenStack level for open networks.
 Operator can optionally manage additional Firewall as well for restricted cases.